 This course is designed for students who seek to learn specific, fundamental, and relevant Spanish for the business world.
 There will be a focus on understanding the culture and values of the Hispanic world of business within the context of the U.S., Latin American and Spanish/global economies.
 This class will be conducted in English.
 This course partially fulfills the communication outcome.
-Prerequisite: Spanish 104 or the equivalent.
-This course partially fulfills the communication outcome.
+Prerequisite: Spanish 104 or four years of high school Spanish or two years of college-level Spanish or the equivalent (equivalent is determined via pre-registration communication with professor).